How to Clean Granite Countertops: Tips for a Long-Lasting Shine

 - Absorbent Material: Choose an absorbent material like white flour, baking soda, powdered chalk, or paper towels shredded into a fine pulp.

-- For oil-based stains: Mix the absorbent material with hydrogen peroxide (3-6%) or acetone (nail polish remover without added oils).
+- Oil-based stains: Mix the absorbent material with hydrogen peroxide (3-6%) or acetone (nail polish remover without added oils).

-- For water-based and organic stains: Mix the absorbent material with hydrogen peroxide or rubbing alcohol.
+- Water-based and organic stains: Mix the absorbent material with hydrogen peroxide or rubbing alcohol.

-- For metallic stains: Use a commercial rust remover specifically designed for natural stone, or consult a professional.
+- Metallic stains: Use a commercial rust remover specifically designed for natural stone, or consult a professional.

 Poultice Application: